Limit Strategies

 - Use

-on latency‑sensitive, user‑facing endpoints where brief over‑allowance is preferable to outages (e.g. product listing, read APIs, login burst after deploy). - Keep
+fail_open: trueon latency‑sensitive, user‑facing endpoints where brief over‑allowance is preferable to outages (e.g. product listing, read APIs, login burst after deploy). - Keep

-for cost, fraud, quota or mutation‑heavy endpoints (payments, write APIs, SMS/email senders) where uncontrolled bursts are expensive or abusable. - Always pair
+fail_open: falsefor cost, fraud, quota or mutation‑heavy endpoints (payments, write APIs, SMS/email senders) where uncontrolled bursts are expensive or abusable. - Always pair

-and alert if >0 for N minutes. - Consider circuit breaking: if consecutive internal errors exceed a threshold, switch the rule to
+fail_open: truewith alerting: you need to know you are degraded.
+Emit a metric counterrate_limiter_fail_open_totaland alert if >0 for N minutes. - Consider circuit breaking: if consecutive internal errors exceed a threshold, switch the rule to

-automatically and raise a high‑severity alert.
+fail_openautomatically and raise a high‑severity alert.

 Rule of thumb: Prioritise availability for idempotent, cacheable reads; prioritise control for state‑changing or financially sensitive operations.